Jimmy-INL/Jimmy-INL/README.md

 ### Hi, I am Mohammad. 👋
 ## I am a PhD, a research scientist, and used to be an instructor.
-### My honest friends and superiors agreed that my biggest weekness is software development, so that's what I picked for a career :)
+### My honest friends and superiors agreed that my biggest weekness is software development, so that's what I picked as a part of my career :)

 **Jimmy-INL/Jimmy-INL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.